Cortana Mall: History

-The current Dillard's store at the mall was originally Goudchaux's, which was the first anchor to open at Cortana Mall.
+The Dillard's store at the mall was originally Goudchaux's, which was the first anchor to open at Cortana Mall.
 After the Sternberg family acquired New Orleans–based Maison Blanche in 1982, Goudchaux rebranded as Maison Blanche/Goudchaux and then became Maison Blanche in 1988 to discern itself from the similarly named Godchaux's Department Store in New Orleans.
 Mercantile Stores purchased the Maison Blanche stores from the Sternberg family in 1992 and operated the store until selling it to Dillard's in 1998.
 As a result, Dillard's relocated from its existing store to the former Maison Blanche.
 In 2009, the store converted to a single-level clearance center, which was the last store to close in May 2021.

 The original Dillard's was then sold to Saks Incorporated, who converted it to Parisian in 1998, then McRae's a year later.
 When May Properties purchased the McRae's (in Cortana) and Parisian (in the Mall of Louisiana) in 2001, the two stores reopened as Foley's on March 28, 2001.
 After Foley's was acquired by Macy's in September 2006, the Cortana and Mall of Louisiana stores both became Macy's.

 In 1985, Service Merchandise acquired H. J. Wilson Co. and rebranded the Cortana Mall store as such.
 Service Merchandise closed in early 2002 when the chain went bankrupt, leaving the anchor slot vacant until Steve & Barry's opened in 2004.
 Steve and Barry's closed as a result of the recession in 2009, leaving the space vacant for one year until Virginia College opened its Baton Rouge campus in the former store.

 The mall's last anchor, Mervyns, closed in 2006 when the store decided to focus its efforts on the Southwestern United States.

 In 2009, several new inline tenants opened in the mall, and the mall's name reverted to Cortana Mall.
 In 2012, Mall Properties, the original owner of the mall, sold Cortana Mall back to its lenders and brought in Woodmont Company to manage the property.
 In 2013, Moonbeam Equities of Las Vegas, NV purchased the mall's inline tenants and the old Mervyn's for $6 million.